BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/01 - The Big Data Landscape.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/textbubble.png"> <h1>The Big Data Landscape</h1>

-In this workshop you'll cover using a Process and various Platform components to create a SQL Server Big Data Cluster solution you can deploy on premises, in the cloud, or in a hybrid architecture.
+In this workshop you'll cover using a Process and various Platform components to create a SQL Server big data cluster solution you can deploy on premises, in the cloud, or in a hybrid architecture.
 In each module you'll get more references, which you should follow up on to learn more.
 Also watch for links within the text - click on each one to explore that topic.
 There's a lot here - so focus on understanding the overall system first, then come back and explore each section.

 (<a href="00%20-%20prerequisites.md" target="_blank">Make sure you check out the <b>prerequisites</b> page before you start</a>.
 You'll need all of the items loaded there before you can proceed with the workshop.)